mechanomi/img-mm/README.md

-# Cupid
+# The Lobby

-Matchmaking system for quickly ranking huge collections of anything.
+A competative matchmaking system for quickly ranking huge collections of anything.